Engee documentation

 Beamspace ESPRIT DOA

-Direction of arrival (DOA) estimation by ESPRIT algorithm in ray space for ULA.
+Estimation of the direction of arrival (DOA) using the ESPRIT algorithm in the ray space for ULA.

 Description

-The Beamspace ESPRIT DOA block estimates the direction of arrival of a given number of narrowband signals incident on a uniform linear array (ULA) using the ESPRIT algorithm in ray space.
+Block Beamspace ESPRIT DOA evaluates the direction of arrival of a given number of narrowband signals incident on a uniform linear array (ULA) using the ESPRIT algorithm in ray space.

 Ports